 In addition to a bachelor’s degree from an accredited institution and minimum undergraduate GPA of 3.0, prospective students must hold a valid teaching license.
 GRE scores are not required for the MA+ program, but applicants are expected to provide documentation of at least 25 hours spent working with young people in some capacity.

-CU Boulder is accredited by the Higher Learning Commission.
+University of Pittsburgh is regionally accredited by the Higher Learning Commission (HLC).

 For 125 years, the University of the Cumberlands has championed both intellectual and spiritual growth, encouraging students in the pursuit of leadership and service as well as education.
 Based in Williamsburg, Kentucky, this Baptist institution offers a convenient, web–based MAT in middle school and secondary education in social studies program for current and aspiring teachers nationwide.
 In addition to state licensure, UC’s online master’s in social studies education provides the foundational knowledge and experience required to effectively lead in the classroom.